SecZetta/integrations/sailpoint-iiq/README.md

 IIQ Schema Name | Description
 ---------   |   ---------
-person_assignment_organization | Name of the organization assigned person_profile_type_id | id of the person profile_type
-person_id_proofing_status | status of identity proofing
-person_collaborator | list of collaborators for the person person_date_created | date the person profile was created person_eligible_for_rehire | is the person eligible for rehire person_email | email address for the person person_first_name | first name for the person person_id | id of the persons profile record person_last_name | last name for the person person_middle_name | middle name for the person person_name | display name for the person person_personal_phone_number | personal phone number for the person person_professional_phone_number | work phone number for the person person_source | method that the person profile was created (Portal=Collaborator onboarded) person_ssn_last_4 | last 4 digits of the person's social security number person_status | status of the person assignment_id | id value for the assignment profile assignment_profile_type_id | id of the assignment_profile_type assignment_assignment_id |  A# id for the assignment
+person_assignment_organization | Name of the organization assigned person_eligible_for_rehire | is the person eligible for rehire person_email | email address for the person person_first_name | first name for the person person_last_name | last name for the person person_middle_name | middle name for the person person_personal_phone_number | personal phone number for the person person_professional_phone_number | work phone number for the person person_ssn_last_4 | last 4 digits of the person's social security number assignment_id | id value for the assignment profile assignment_profile_type_id | id of the assignment_profile_type assignment_assignment_id |  A# id for the assignment